jboss-developer/jboss-eap-quickstarts/jts/README.md

 1. Start the JBoss EAP server with the full profile.

-        For Linux:  EAP_HOME_1/bin/standalone.sh -c standalone-full.xml
+        For Linux:  EAP7_HOME_1/bin/standalone.sh -c standalone-full.xml
-        For Windows:  EAP_HOME_1\bin\standalone.bat -c standalone-full.xml
+        For Windows:  EAP7_HOME_1\bin\standalone.bat -c standalone-full.xml
-2. To start the JBoss CLI tool, open a new command prompt, navigate to the EAP_HOME directory, and type the following:
+2. To start the JBoss CLI tool, open a new command prompt, navigate to the EAP7_HOME directory, and type the following:

-        For Linux: EAP_HOME_1/bin/jboss-cli.sh --connect
+        For Linux: EAP7_HOME_1/bin/jboss-cli.sh --connect
-        For Windows: EAP_HOME_1\bin\jboss-cli.bat --connect
+        For Windows: EAP7_HOME_1\bin\jboss-cli.bat --connect
 3. At the prompt, type the following:

         /subsystem=iiop-openjdk/:write-attribute(name=transactions,value=spec)